joshbegley/nyt-latest/previous.md

 `Drivers and teams pushed back, so the 2026 regs have been tweaked at Suzuka to keep qualifying a flat-out challenge`\
 https://nytimes.com/athletic/7147979/2026/03/25/f1-rules-change-qualifying-japanese-grand-prix/

-**Strike call upheld in first ever ABS challenge in Yankees-Giants season opener**\
+**Strike call upheld in MLB's first ABS challenge in Yankees-Giants season opener**\
 `In the first ABS challenge, the robot ump actually proved the human had it right.
-The Netflix broadcast appeared unprepared for the moment. `\
+The Netflix broadcast appeared unprepared for the moment.`\
 https://nytimes.com/athletic/7144370/2026/03/25/first-mlb-abs-challenge-yankees-giants/

 **Schumer Says Democrats Will Try to Restore Clean Energy Tax Credits**\